This post contains affiliate links. When you purchase through our links, we may earn a commission.

 I live a long way from any beach but that doesn’t mean that I can’t trick myself into thinking that I’m on holiday.
 And how better than gelato with classic Italian flavours?

-I don’t eat ice cream regularly, in fact I hardly ever eat ice cream.
+I don’t eat ice cream regularly.
+In fact, I hardly ever eat ice cream.
 It’s not exactly a health food and I don’t really feel like I am missing out.

-My attitude changes drastically whenever we are in Italy.
+My attitude changes dramatically whenever we are in Italy.
 I want gelato ALL THE TIME.
 It doesn’t even have to be hot.
 I just want to consume huge amounts of it for days on end.

 I can’t spend all my time in Italy, which means I’ve had to work on bringing Italian-style gelato into my own home.
-Is it really possible to get silky, creamy gelato-style ice cream in a home kitchen, you ask!
+Is it really possible to get silky, creamy gelato-style ice cream in a home kitchen, you ask?
 Absolutely!

 Cherry gelato